The Libertines: Problems (2003)

 Back in the UK, tensions continued to grow as Doherty organised and played guerrilla gigs which Barât did not attend.
 Their new single "Don't Look Back into the Sun" saw the return of Bernard Butler as producer.
 The lyrical quality of the song was praised, and the single held as a prime example of Doherty and Barât's songwriting talents.
 However, Doherty did not work well with Butler and was rarely present during the recording process.
-As a result, the song had to be pieced together from the vocals he provided, with Butler himself recording Doherty's guitar parts.
+That led to rumors that the song had to be pieced together from the vocals he provided, with Butler himself recording Doherty's guitar parts.

 As Barât's birthday approached, Doherty organised a special celebration gig in an attempt to smooth the tensions between them.
 Barât, however, was already attending a party organised by some of his friends, and the hosts convinced him not to leave.
 Doherty was left to play the gig himself.
 Feeling betrayed, Doherty neglected to take the train to Germany the next day for the Libertines' European tour.
 The Libertines were forced to play without Doherty: a guitar technician learned his guitar parts and several songs were dropped altogether.
-Soon, however, positions changed and it was Barât who refused to let Doherty into the band unless he cleaned himself up.
-Doherty continued to play with separate musical project Babyshambles whilst the Libertines completed tour commitments in Japan without him.
-Distraught and angry, Doherty burgled Barât's flat and was subsequently arrested.
+Soon, however, positions changed and it was Barât who refused to let Doherty into the band unless he cleaned up.
+Doherty continued to play with a separate musical project, Babyshambles whilst the Libertines completed tour commitments in Japan without him.
+Distraught and angry, Doherty burgled Barât's flat and was arrested.
 On 11 August, he pleaded guilty at the preliminary hearing to the charge of burglary.